sidane/xenforo-threadmarks/README.md

 The usual XenForo way - install `addon-sidaneThreadmarks.xml` through the XenForo Admin.

+## Upgrading

+As with installing, use the `addon-sidaneThreadmarks.xml` through the XenForo Admin.

+**Note:** Existing threadmarks *will not* be deleted from your database during upgrades.

 ## Using threadmarks

 The threadmarks menu is positioned beside the pagination links at the top and bottom of threads.